Qalander/bitcoin-all-addresses/README.md

 general methodology:

-1.download all output dump files from blockchair, example see example script `blockchair.btcoutputs.sh` ;
+1.download all output dump files from blockchair, see example script `blockchair.btcoutputs.sh` ;

 1.1.check the smallest file sizes to be sure those files downloaded correctly;